c3g/GenPipes/pipelines/pacbio_assembly/README.md

 Version: 2.0.0

-For more documentation, visit our website: https://bitbucket.org/mugqic/mugqic_pipelines/
+For more documentation, visit our [website](https://bitbucket.org/mugqic/mugqic_pipelines/)

 optional arguments:
   -h                    show this help message and exit